eappel/RGBColorSlider/README.md

 - (void)updateColor:(UIColor *)color;
 @end
 ```
-Recall that to have your view controller conform to the RGBColorSliderDataOutlet protocol, simply include the following in your implementation file:
+Recall that to have your view controller conform to the RGBColorSliderDataOutlet protocol, simply include the following in your implementation file

 ```objective-c
 @interface YourViewController () <RGBColorSliderDataOutlet>